 The Bureau provides project management, construction management, capital contracts, and design services for the City's Capital Improvement Program (CIP).
 The current CIP for FY 21-23 has an approved budget of capital infrastructure improvements of over \$106M and has steadily increased from previous cycles due largely to Measure KK.
 The CIP focuses on Capital Improvements to the City's critical infrastructure in six asset categories, Buildings & Facilities, Parks & Open Space, Transportation, Sanitary Sewers & Wastewater, Storm Drains & Watershed and Technology.
-The Bureau also support other City Departments (Library, Parks and Recreation, Fire, Police, etc.) as liaisons for the Capital Improvement projects are also implemented and managed through OPW, such as Measure DD and portions of Measure KK.
+The Bureau also support other City Departments (Library, Parks and Recreation, Fire, Police, etc.) as liaisons for the Capital Improvement Program and project implementation.
+Various grant and bond funds for capital improvement projects are also implemented and managed through OPW, such as Measure DD and portions of Measure KK.
 The Bureau also focuses on providing infrastructure engineering and infrastructure management support of stormwater and sewer facilities.
 The function also ensures regulatory compliance with Federal, State, and Local Agencies for Sewer, Stormwater, and Watershed through reporting and interactions with regulators.